torvalds/linux/Documentation/core-api/atomic_ops.rst

-values initialized or modified with the interface operations if a proper implicit or explicit memory barrier is used after possible runtime initialization by any other thread and the value is modified only with the interface operations.  atomic_read does not guarantee that the runtime initialization by any other thread is visible yet, so the user of the interface must take care of that with a proper implicit or explicit memory barrier.
+values initialized or modified with the interface operations if a proper implicit or explicit memory barrier is used after possible runtime initialization by any other thread and the value is modified only with the interface operations.  atomic_read does yest guarantee that the runtime initialization by any other thread is visible yet, so the user of the interface must take care of that with a proper implicit or explicit memory barrier.